lexiekemp/Swift-Video-Creator/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone or download the repo, open the workspace under the Example Folder, then run the project.

 ![](example.gif)